 The applicants have advised the Commission that customers do prefer suppliers that are located geographically close to mitigate freight costs and security and quality risks (ammonium nitrate degrades in quality the longer it is transported and therefore product performance can be compromised).
-Orica has also advised the Commission that in limited circumstances some customers may be prepared to pay a small premium for domestic supply due to flexibility and quality associated with local supply.
+Orica has also advised the Commission that in limited circumstances some customers may be prepared to pay a small premium for domestically manufactured ammonium nitrate due to flexibility and quality associated with local supply.